OrgEleCho/EleCho.WpfSuite/docs/index.md

 There is a lot more to explore with the WPF Suite, such as transition animations for content switching and page jumps, form options that allow you to set transparent blurred backgrounds, light/dark color switching, value converters to reduce logic code, and more.

-Browse the docs to learn more about how to use this theme.
+Browse the docs to learn more about how to use this library.

 ## Getting started